AdobeDocs/learning-manager.en/help/migrated/system-requirements.md

 ## Cookies {#supportedcontentformats}

-Captivate Prime uses cookies to provide seamless login and content consumption experience.
-Captivate Prime stores two cookies, APRIMEID and PRIMEC, which enable a user to be remembered on a particular device, and allows the user to resume any trainings from the point where they were left off, and other such experiential benefits.
+Learning Manager uses cookies to provide seamless login and content consumption experience.
+Learning Manager stores two cookies, APRIMEID and PRIMEC, which enable a user to be remembered on a particular device, and allows the user to resume any trainings from the point where they were left off, and other such experiential benefits.

-Captivate Prime requires these two cookies to authorize and authenticate every API call to ensure appropriate data access and seamless learning experience.
+Learning Manager requires these two cookies to authorize and authenticate every API call to ensure appropriate data access and seamless learning experience.

 ## Supported content formats